emielvanloon/sws_stats/one_sample_t_test.md

 ### Question
 Sample size (#n#) is $ss.
 The sample mean (#\bar{Y}#) is $mean.
-The stadard error of the mean was calculated in the previous excercise.
+The stadard error of the mean was calculated in the previous exercise.
 The degrees of freedom are calculated by #n - 1#.

 The mean expected under the null hypothesis (#\mu_0#) is $mu0.